Inside: 5 Steps to Enjoying the Perfect Christmas with Visiting Family

 Take your tea, your chocolate, whatever you need to decompress, and hide amongst the dirty towels.
 Enjoy your free moment until you hear Aunt Gladys rummaging through your kitchen drawers.
 Zen time is up.
 You must enter the “world of the visiting relatives” again.

 If you have relatives staying for several days, do yourself a solid.
 Only prepare to cook for Christmas.
 Order out every other meal, or better yet, take them all out.
 It will save your house and your sanity.

 Sure, it won’t be cheap.
-But think of it is a Christmas present for everyone.
+But think of it as a Christmas present for everyone.

-If you have let go of perfection, found your Zen and ordered out, then you need to step back and enjoy the fruits of your labor.
-Instead of panicking when Uncle Jeb mentions his feelings on the Affordable Care Act, chuckle when Cousin Lauren berates him for his Facebook post about illegal immigration.
+If you have let go of perfection, found your Zen, and ordered out, then you need to step back and enjoy the fruits of your labor.
+Instead of panicking when Uncle Jeb mentions his feelings on gun legislation, chuckle when Cousin Lauren berates him for his Facebook post about illegal immigration.